7layerorg/it-lab-guides/mongodb-cluster/README.md

 Purpose: Suitable for training, demonstrations, or lab scenarios—not intended for production use but can be further customized for Prod environment.

 This is a fully operational prototype, minimal baseline test cluster to see how it works and how to deploy it via Ansible.
-Need user setup later and SSL setup also for secured communication if you need this in Prod.
+Current deployment has no user setup neither secure communication which needed in Production deployment.
+The user and secure based communication will be deployed later on in a sub article.

 ```
 /opt/mongodb-cluster/